VicUgochukwu/jit-enablement-engine/README.md

 ## Phases

 ### Phase 1: Foundation (Zero Credentials)
-Build your knowledge base and register your sales reps using Claude Code.
+Build your knowledge base and register your sales reps using Claude Code or Cowork.
 No API keys needed.

 ```
 "Add a case study for Acme Corp..."